 We are keen to encourage children to participate in clubs, which can often complement their academic work, and broaden their sphere of activities.
-A number of the clubs may lead to your child representing the School in one form or another, which is a great incentive for a high level of commitment.
+Some clubs may lead to your child representing the school in one form or another, which is a great incentive for a high level of commitment.